-Studying Japanese alone can be a big challenge, but it is also one of the most rewarding ways to learn.
-Independence in studying allows for flexibility, but it requires discipline and well-defined strategies.
-Let's explore some practical tips for those who wish to learn Japanese on their own, avoiding common mistakes and increasing efficiency.
+Studying Japanese alone can be a great challenge, but it is also one of the most rewarding ways to learn.
+Independence in study allows for flexibility but requires discipline and well-defined strategies.
+Let’s explore some practical tips for those who wish to learn Japanese on their own, avoiding common mistakes and increasing efficiency.

 Where to Start?